-As observed on the map, Pennsylvania is almost totally covered by mountains as well as a series of rolling hills, plateaus, and ridges that are punctuated by valleys.
-About 50% of the state’s land area is covered by forests and the only lowlands (Atlantic Coastal Plains) are situated in the extreme southeastern corner of the state.
+Pennsylvania is in the Mid-Atlantic and Northeastern regions of the United States.
+It borders Delaware, Maryland, West Virginia, Ohio, New Jersey, and New York.
+Pennsylvania covers an area of 46,055 square miles.
+It is the 33rd largest state in the U.S. Pennsylvania is almost totally covered by mountains and a series of rolling hills, plateaus, and ridges punctuated by valleys.
+Forests cover about 50% of the state's land area, and the only lowlands (Atlantic Coastal Plains) are in the extreme southeastern corner of the state.

 The Appalachian Mountains slice through the center of Pennsylvania.
 The Allegheny and Pocono Mountains form the state's most significant subranges.
-Situated in the southern part of the state, on a ridge of the Allegheny and Appalachian Mountains is Mount Davis – the state’s highest point, which rises to an elevation of 3,213ft (979m).
-The Blue Mountain located to the east of the Pocono Mountain comprises of a 150-mile-long ridge, which forms a part of the eastern edge of the Appalachian Mountain range.
+Situated in the southern part of the state, on a ridge of the Allegheny and Appalachian Mountains, is Mount Davis – the state's highest point, which rises to an elevation of 3,213ft.
+The Blue Mountain, located to the east of the Pocono Mountain, comprises a 150-mile-long ridge, which forms a part of the eastern edge of the Appalachian Mountain range.

 The Delaware Water Gap, on the border of Pennsylvania and New Jersey, was formed as the Delaware River carved a deep path through a ridge of the Appalachian Mountains on its way to the sea.
-The state’s lowest point is situated at Lake Erie (0ft).
+The state's lowest point is at sea level in the Delaware River.

 The State of Pennsylvania is divided into 67 counties.
 In alphabetical order, these counties are: Adams, Allegheny, Armstrong, Beaver, Bedford, Berks, Blair, Bradford, Bucks, Butler, Cambria, Cameron, Carbon, Centre, Chester, Clarion, Clearfield, Clinton, Columbia, Crawford, Cumberland, Dauphin, Delaware, Elk, Erie, Fayette, Forest, Franklin, Fulton, Greene, Huntingdon, Indiana, Jefferson, Juniata, Lackawanna, Lancaster, Lawrence, Lebanon, Lehigh, Luzerne, Lycoming, McKean, Mercer, Mifflin, Monroe, Montgomery, Montour, Northampton, Northumberland, Perry, Philadelphia, Pike, Potter, Schuylkill, Snyder, Somerset, Sullivan, Susquehanna, Tioga, Union, Venango, Warren, Washington, Wayne, Westmoreland, Wyoming, and York.